 North of the Huron River, Northside has some of the oldest homes in the city.
 You can visit the Cedar Bend Nature Area, play in Northside Park, and golf at Leslie Park.
 This is a lively area, with many college students who attend the nearby North Campus of the University of Michigan.

 The area has seen rapid development in recent years, with a new $146 million condo development which began building in 2018 and other mixed-use developments planned.
 The neighborhood went through a rough patch, and this is part of its comeback.
-Because parts of the area are still up-and-coming you’ll want to work with a real estate agent who really knows the neighborhood to help select a home.
+Because parts of the area are still up-and-coming you’ll want to work with a local real estate agent who really knows the neighborhood to help select a home.

 Looking to buy a home in Ann Arbor?
 A licensed lender can help!